NoComplyDev/CRTAP/README.md

 ## Included Media

-**Up to 2025-11-25.** Please note that this list may be expanded upon in future.
+Please note that this list may be expanded upon in future.

 ### Primary Media

 - Critical Role Campaign 1
 - Critical Role Campaign 2
 - Critical Role Campaign 3
-- Critical Role Campaign 4 (to date)
+- Critical Role Campaign 4 (up to 2025-11-25)
 - Critical Role Specials - **loosely** following [this list](https://criticalrole.fandom.com/wiki/List_of_episodes).
 - 4-Sided Dive (to date) (not including More-Sided Dive)
 - Age of Umbra